-Credit Risk: PMIA funds are on deposit with the State's Centralized Treasury System and are managed in compliance with the California Government Code, according to a statement of investment policy discussed in Note 2.
+Credit Risk: Credit risk is the risk that a debt issuer will fail to fulfill its obligation to the holder of the investment.
+This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
+PMIA funds are on deposit with the State's Centralized Treasury System and are managed in compliance with the California Government Code, according to a statement of investment policy discussed in Note 2.
 The PMIA is not rated.